railsuser2014/openobject-doc-book-en/source/book/4/4_12_Projects/4_12_Projects_management.rst

 Each user then manages his or her own task using the different available menus.
 To open the list of unclosed tasks that you have been assigned specifically use the menu  *Project Management > My Tasks > My Open Tasks* .
 Or to open the unassigned tasks, go to  *Project Management > All Tasks > Unassigned Tasks*  and then select \ ``Draft``\   and \ ``Open``\   tasks from that list.

-.. tip::   **Advice**  *Shortcuts*
+.. tip:: Shortcuts

-	Every user should create a link in their own shortcuts to the My Open Tasks menu because they'll have to consult this menu several times a day.
+	Every user should create a link in their own shortcuts to the *My Open Tasks* menu because they'll have to consult this menu several times a day.

  *Task Work*  *Effective hours*

-.. tip::   **Note**  *Tasks and timesheet*
+.. note:: Tasks and timesheet

 	The module ``hr_timesheet_project`` gives you a way of creating the day's timesheet automatically from the effective work done for each of the different tasks.
 	This way you don't have to encode service times twice – once for the project task and once for the timesheet.

-	When you want to complete your timesheet, use the menu Human Resources > Timesheets > My Timesheets > Import projects.
+	When you want to complete your timesheet, use the menu *Human Resources > Timesheets > My Timesheets > Import projects*.

 Assigning roles: account manager and project manager
 -----------------------------------------------------